Analytics for the Australian Grain Industry (AAGI) PhD Scholarships

 Stipend:

-The scholarship will be for up to 3.5 years and has a tax-free stipend of $35,300 (indexed annually) per annum
+The scholarship will be for 3.5 years and has a tax-free stipend of $35,300 (indexed annually) per annum.
+Details of any terms and/or benefits can be found in the attached Conditions of Awards for University of Adelaide Research Scholarships.

 Expressions of Interest